 - Click the Manage button above the storage bar to open the Storage Management window.

-- On the window, you will find four optimization recommendations.
+- You will see four optimization recommendations.

 - Store in iCloud – Click the Store in iCloud button to store your photos, documents, files, videos, and more in iCloud.

-- Empty Trash Automatically – If you turn this function on, the system will automatically remove the files that have been in Trash for over 30 days.
+- Empty Trash Automatically – If you turn this function on, the system will automatically remove files that have been in the Trash for over 30 days.

 2. Clear Junk Files in One Click

-If you still haven't freed up enough space to install macOS Monterey, then you can use a Mac cleaner to quickly scan and clean your Mac.
+If you still haven't freed up enough space to install macOS Monterey, then you can use a Mac cleaner to quickly scan and clean up your Mac.